Travel over by boat from Penzance Photo: S Hughes

 St Mary's Quay is a hive of activity when the Scillonian III docks.
 Clearly labelled luggage (green Bryher labels are provided on Penzance Quay so correctly labelled luggage goes in the correct container) is transferred straight from the hold of the Scillonian III onto the Firethorn.
 Listen on board the Scillonian as you approach the islands, the time that the Firethorn is returning to Bryher and Tresco will be announced (usually around 12.30/12.45pm, tides permitting).
 Boat times should also be displayed on the notice board near the Harbour Master's Office on the Quay.

 As we have mentioned before, we will have liaised with Tresco Boat Services so they will be expecting you.
-We also know when to expect you, and will be waiting on Bryher with the Landrover to transfer you and your luggage to your holiday cottage or chalet.
+We also know when to expect you, and will be waiting on Bryher with the Landrover to meet you and to transfer your luggage to your holiday cottage or chalet.

 If you are sailing back on the Scillonian III, you will need to assist in removing the luggage from the hold of the Firethorn and up the steps on to St Mary's Quay - a chain of able bodied folk is usually formed!
 There will be a container at the top of the steps where you can safely leave your luggage (do make a note of the container number so you know which container to look out for when it is unloaded on Penzance Quay!).
 You may have a bit of time to kill on St Mary's - picking up last minute gifts or grabbing a bite to eat before boarding commences at 3.30pm.
 At busy times the queue for boarding can look pretty long, but it does move fairly quickly!